fygar256/bi/README.md

     and moves it to <dest>, but if dest==filesize, the deleted data is moved to the end of the data + 1, and if dest>filesize, it fills from the end of the file + 1 to dest with 0s, and writes the deleted data from dest.

+    the commands that marked with `@` are not implemented yet.

 ★Attention